-- Purchasing additional equipment/materials for maths, reading and writing activities.
+- Purchase additional equipment/materials for maths, reading and writing activities.

-IMPACT: Resources will provide prompts and aids to children's learning which will maximise progress and ensure targets are met.
+IMPACT: Resources provide prompts and aids to children's learning which will ,maximise progress and ensure targets are met.

 HOW WILL WE MEASURE THE IMPACT AND EFFECT OF OUR ALLOCATION OF PUPIL PREMIUM FUNDING?